cnk/wagtail-tutorial/README.md

 correct collection when the full form is saved a few lines later.
 This [pull request](https://github.com/wagtail/wagtail/pull/6717) should fix the issue.

+*3/9/2021* I added a custom document model so I could demonstrate this issue should also affect Documents with required fields.
+And discovered that as of wagtail 2.12.3,  I can't reproduce the problem I was having with either model - images or documents.
+I don't see an obvious reason why the commits since 2.12.0 should have fixed this.
+But given that it has gone away, I closed my PR.

 ## Round 2: Convert RichText to html in APIv2